AlfLobos/DSP/README.md

 # DSP

-This github contain the code from the paper: "Optimal Bidding, Allocation, and Budget Spending for a Demand Side Platform Under Many Auction Types", Paul Grigas, Kuang-chih Lee, Alfonso Lobos, Zheng Wen.
+This github contain the code from the paper: "Optimal Bidding, Allocation, and Budget Spending for a Demand Side Platform Under Generic Auction Types", Paul Grigas, Alfonso Lobos, Zheng Wen, Kuang-chih Lee .

 This github contains two main folders having the code for the arificial experiments and those based on the Criteo Attribution dataset https://ailab.criteo.com/criteo-attribution-modeling-bidding-dataset/.